lpassamano/tech-assessment-lead-web-developer/README.md

 Here we have a codebase meant to simulate powering the backend of an Event Mangament Platform -- a common part of a horticultural organization such as The Barnes Foundation and instituions like it.

 Your task?
 To code up a small API that would enable consumers to list available events and ticketing information.

-Along with that, you're asked to provide an endpoint that allows a consumer to place an order of tickets against a particular event.
+Along with that, an endpoint that allows a consumer to place an order of tickets against a particular event.

 # Technology Stack